Dr-ahon/Bioinformatic_toolbox/README.md

+## Project setup

+1. Intall poetry package from https://python-poetry.org/docs/
+2. run `poetry install` for the dependencies installation
+3. Not all the files are supposed to be handled the same way.
+Some are in the form of a commandline app, thus can be run from terminal, others are more like a library and can be used in another project.
+There is an info about this type of file in the description of each file.
+4.
 ### Processing FASTA files

 Program processing FASTA files can be found in toolbox/fasta.py file.
 It is in a form of commandline app accepting following parameters: